pagopa/developer-portal/.changeset/flat-walls-cough.md

 "active-campaign-client": minor
 ---

-Package setup and add user to active campaign lambda
+Add package setup and the lambda function to add user to Active Campaign